 Everyone has intrusive thoughts, but chances are you only register the negative thoughts as being intrusive.
 However, they’re not the only intrusive thoughts we have, and those negative ones we notice tend to only be registered due to them being unwanted thoughts.

-Simply put, intrusive thoughts are any thoughts that pop into our mind that don’t appear to have a link to any intentional thinking, which are often quickly forgotten (Winston and Seif, 2017).
+Simply put, intrusive thoughts are any thoughts that pop into our minds that don’t appear to have a link to any intentional thinking, which are often quickly forgotten (Winston and Seif, 2017).
 However, for some people, such thoughts aren’t easily dismissed.

 Negative Intrusive Thoughts

-Even though intrusive thoughts are common and fleeting (Winston and Seif, 2017; and Clark, 2018), they can often provide a moment of weirdness, uncomfortableness, or even make us smile over the absurdity of it (Winston and Seif, 2017).
+Even though intrusive thoughts are common and fleeting (Winston and Seif, 2017; and Clark, 2018), they can often provide a moment of weirdness and uncomfortableness, or even make us smile over the absurdity of it (Winston and Seif, 2017).
 Even the most disturbing thoughts can just come and go without any concern.

-However, this can differ from person to person as we’re all individuals so we all have our own ways of reacting to such thoughts (Clark, 2018).
+However, this can differ from person to person as we’re all individuals, so we all have our own ways of reacting to such thoughts (Clark, 2018).
 As such, the frequency and distressing nature of these intrusive thoughts can have an effect on some people, which can lead to mental health issues.

 As I’ve already said, everyone has intrusive thoughts, and in case you were wondering, everyone also has negative and unwanted intrusive thoughts as well, with the average person also reporting immoral and disturbing intrusive thoughts (Clark, 2018).